1971 Myers Brothers 250

 The 1971 Myers Brothers 250 was a NASCAR Winston Cup Series event that took place on August 6, 1971, at Bowman Gray Stadium in Winston-Salem, North Carolina.
-This race was the final NASCAR Cup Series event at Bowman Gray Stadium.
+This race was the final NASCAR Cup Series event at Bowman Gray Stadium until the 2025 Cook Out Clash.

 Background

 Bowman Gray Stadium is a NASCAR sanctioned 1/4 mi asphalt flat oval short track and longstanding football stadium located in Winston-Salem, North Carolina.
 It is one of stock car racing's most legendary venues, and is referred to as "NASCAR's longest-running weekly race track".
 Bowman Gray Stadium is part of the Winston-Salem Sports and Entertainment Complex and is home of the Winston-Salem State University Rams football team.
 It was also the home of the Wake Forest University football team from 1956 until Groves Stadium (later BB&T Field) opened in 1968.

 Bowman Gray Stadium was a popular venue for high school football in the 1970s.